Secondary Education (Master's Degree)

 - Content exam appropriate to license sought (prior to practicum)

-- EDUC 627 - Teaching and Assessing Literacy Across the Content Areas Credits: 3
+- EDUC 627 - Foundations of Literacy Credits: 3

 - EDUC 628 - Sheltered English Immersion Instruction Across the Curriculum Credits: 3